Mostly Sunny With a High Near 89

 Tonight

+Mostly sunny, with a high near 91.
+Breezy, with a southeast wind 6 to 15 mph becoming west in the afternoon.
+Winds could gust as high as 22 mph.

+Partly cloudy, with a low around 60.
+Breezy, with a west southwest wind 7 to 15 mph becoming south southeast after midnight.
+Winds could

-Mostly cloudy, with a low around 57.
-Breezy, with a west southwest wind 12 to 17 mph becoming light south southwest after midnight.
-Winds could gust as high as 26 mph.
+Mostly cloudy, with a low around 61.
+Breezy, with a west southwest wind 7 to 15 mph becoming south after midnight.
+Winds could gust as high as 23 mph.

+A 30 percent chance of showers and thunderstorms after noon.
+Partly sunny, with a high near 87.
+Breezy, with a south wind 6 to 15 mph becoming west southwest in the afternoon.
+Winds could gust as high as 23 mph.

 Wednesday